 “I had the pleasure of supervising Alana Mitchelson during her 2015 summer fellowship as a reporter for The Indianapolis Star.
 She performed at an exceptionally high level.
 Her strengths as a writer and reporter exceed her experience level.
 She is a go-getter who takes direction well.
 And she is a wonderful co-worker and teammate.
 We already miss her.
 During her time at The Star, we threw a lot of different stories and topics at Alana.
 She never failed to enthusiastically take on the assignment and deliver.
 Her take on the sudden rise in the mosquito population was among them.
 This was one of the three stories Alana produced that ran on our front page.
 The others were a look at the new charter schools opening in Indianapolis and an article on a program that allowed people with mental illnesses to portray their condition on stage in a play called “Nobody Needs to Know”.
 Her work for us ran the gamut of issue stories, features and news.
 I wholeheartedly recommend Alana for employment as a reporter or similar role in your organisations.” – Alvie Lindsay, news and investigations director at Indianapolis Star (September, 2015).

 “I highly recommend Alana as a candidate for employment.
 She served as a reporter in covering the 2014 Australian Open for our tennis media outlet Tennis Panorama News which is based in the United States.
 She was responsible for the writing and editing of reports and interviews under tremendous deadline pressure in addition to social media responsibilities for the site for the tournament.
 She also covered a few special events before the tournament began.
 Alana handled all with ease as she is such a very hard worker.
 She is also very driven to be the best that she can be and is not afraid to ask for feedback.
-Alana has excellent communication skills, is extremely organized, and very reliable.
+Alana has excellent communication skills, is extremely organised, and very reliable.
 With the extreme time zone difference between Melbourne and New York City, she was forced to work independently at times and was able to follow through to ensure that the job got done.
 She was flexible and willing to work on any and all projects assigned to her, even though we had last minute changes on various occasions.
 Alana would be a tremendous asset for your company and has my highest recommendation.
 She does high quality work and I’m certain she’ll do well in her career as a journalist.” – Karen Pestaina, editor-in-chief at Tennis Panorama News (February, 2014).

 “Alana came on board with Everguide as an intern toward the beginning of 2013 and stayed with us until December of 2013.
 The internship program required successful applicants to primarily complete data entry tasks with the opportunity to pitch and write timely news pieces, attend and review events and conduct interviews, often with high profile subjects.
-Having been an integral part of the program’s development, I’ve overseen close to 40-50 interns during my three years with the business.
+Having been an integral part of the program’s development, I’ve overseen close to 40 to 50 interns during my three years with the business.
 In saying that, I can honestly say Alana is easily one of our most successful interns.
 Alana’s professionalism, determination and proactive nature helped shape her into an excellent journalist.
 Alana’s strong work ethic and willingness to take on assignments made her an absolute pleasure to work with and a perfect ambassador for Everguide.
-Another integral part of Alana’s skillset is her ability to learn and take on feedback.
+Another integral part of Alana’s skill set is her ability to learn and take on feedback.
 Alana’s writing flourished over the course of her internship and frankly, she had excelled to a point where ‘Intern’ was no longer an appropriate title and ‘Professional Journalist’ rang far truer.
-In summary, I couldn’t recommend Alana more highly to any organisation and if the opportunity presents itself, I wouldn’t hesitate to work with her again.” – Nick Jamieson, former editor of media at Lifelounge Group (February, 2014).
+In summary, I couldn’t recommend Alana more highly to any organisation and if the opportunity presents itself, I wouldn’t hesitate to work with her again.” – Nick Jamieson, editor of media at Lifelounge Group (February, 2014).

 “I am the editor of Melbourne Guru, a monthly street press covering the behind-the-scenes of the Melbourne music industry.
-Last year – when choosing our team of writers – we were lucky enough to be joined by Alana Mitchelson, an incredibly passionate, skillful and reliable journalist.
+When choosing our team of writers, we were lucky enough to be joined by Alana Mitchelson, an incredibly passionate, skillful and reliable journalist.
 For the past eight months, Alana has written several enlightening and relevant pieces about the local music industry, using strong research and initiative.
 Her writing has strengthened with each article and she has never failed to meet a deadline.
 I have found Alana to be extremely professional and capable.
 She is a talented journalist who has also shown tremendous intuition and resourcefulness, with an obvious passion for her work.
 I would gladly work with Alana again, and would not hesitate in the least to recommend her.” – Dina Amin, editor at Melbourne Guru (June, 2015).